 A first course beginning with Babylonian and Egyptian mathematics, including the contributions of the Greeks, and the development of elementary mathematics through calculus.
 This course may be taught concurrently with MH 411.
 MH 611 usually is offered only in the Summer Quarter of even years. - 623.
 Complex Variables (5).
 Pr., MH 264.

 Complex numbers, limits, differentiation, analytic functions, integration, conformal mappings, and applications.
 This course may be taught concurrently with MH 423.
-MH 623 usually is offered only in the Spring Quarter of even years.

-- 640. Mathematical Models and Simulation (5).
+MH 623 usually is offered only in the Spring Quarter of even years. - Mathematical Models and Simulation (5).
 Pr., MH 240 and MH 266.
 Use of models and simulation for solving problems in applied mathematics.
 Techniques of setting up, solving, and interpreting models, as well as an introduction to certain standard models.
 This course may be taught concurrently with MH 440.
 MH 640 usually is offered only in the Summer Quarter of odd years. - 647.
 Foundations of Plane Geometry (5).
 Pr., MH 163.

 Axiomatic development of plane geometry.
 Emphasis is placed on development of proofs by students.
 This course may be taught concurrently with MH 447.
 MH 647 usually is offered each Summer Quarter. - 650.
 Topology (5).
 Pr., MH 264 and any junior level mathematics course.
 Metric spaces, continuity, sequences, equivalent metrics; topological spaces, continuity and homeomorphisms, products; connectedness; compactness.
-This course may be taught concurrently with MH 450.

-660-661.
-Numerical Analysis I, II (5-5).
+This course may be taught concurrently with MH 450. - Numerical Analysis I, II (5-5).
 Pr., MH 266 and knowledge of an elementary computer language.

 Number systems and error propagation, solution of systems of nonlinear equations, polynomial and spline interpolation, least squares approximations.
 Chebyshev economization, numerical differentiation and integration including Romberg integration, numerical solution of systems of linear equations, triangular factorization, matrix norms and condition numbers, iterative methods, eigenvalue problems, overdetermined systems, initial value and boundary value problems.
-Projects of a more theoretical nature (as compared with MH 460-461) are required.
+Projects of a more theoretical nature (as compared to MH 460-461) are required.
 This course may be taught concurrently with MH 460-461.
-MH 660 usually is offered only in the Fall Quarter of odd years, and MH 661 usually is offered only in the Winter Quarter of even years.

-- 667. Mathematical Statistics I (5).
+MH 660 usually is offered only in the Fall Quarter of odd years, and MH 661 usually - 667.
+Mathematical Statistics I (5).
 Pr., MH 264.

 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
 May be taught concurrently with EN 411 and MH 467.
-MH 667 usually is offered only in the Fall Quarter of even years. - 668.
-Mathematical Statistics II (5).
-Pr., MH 467, MH 667, or EN 411.
+MH 667 usually is offered only in the Fall Quarter of even years.